 Learn more about the Misrepresentation policy.

-Making misleading statements, obscuring, or omitting material information about your identity, affiliations, or qualifications
+Making misleading statements, obscuring, or omitting material information about your identity, affiliations, or qualifications is not allowed.

-Examples (non-exhaustive): Implying affiliation with or endorsement by another organization, brand, or private citizen without their knowledge or consent; an affiliate marketer advertising legal services without disclosing that they do not provide legal services; an unlicensed home contractor claiming to be a licensed provider
+- Implying affiliation with or endorsement by another organization, brand, or private citizen without their knowledge or consent;

-Providing an inaccurate business name or business name that does not clearly represent the advertised business or disambiguates from similar businesses in the ad or user interactions
+Providing an inaccurate business name or business name that does not clearly represent the advertised business or disambiguates from similar businesses in the ad or user interactions is not allowed.

 Example (non-exhaustive): Misrepresenting your business name in calls with users